 Step Up is a post-production supervisor training programme aimed at disabled people working in post-related activity who want to turbo charge their careers and step up into the role of post-production supervisor.
 We especially want to encourage applications from those with non-visible disabilities – mental health issues like stress, depression or anxiety, autism, dyslexia, the hard of hearing as it’s a role which can suit home working.

-The training will take place between Monday 19 April and Friday 30 April and be led by leading industry experts.
+The training will take place this autumn (exact dates TBC) and led by leading industry experts.
 Participants will get a comprehensive overview of the role and post-production processes, hearing from an editor, colourist, sound engineer and others.
 We expect participants to create important industry links to move their careers forward.

 This is not a programme for new entrants and applicants will be expected to have industry experience and must identify as disabled under the Equality Act 2010.

 This programme is supported by ScreenSkills using National Lottery funds awarded by the BFI as part of the Future Film Skills programme.
 ScreenSkills are the industry-led skills body for the UK’s screen industries.
 The project is also supported by 104 projects CIC.

 This is a free course, but competition will be fierce as only 8 places are available.

 Please do register your interest on this form and dates will be established by the end of September.